flaviocopes/grav-plugin-shoppingcart/README.md

 Run `composer update` to install the testing dependencies.
 Then run `composer test` in the root folder Then, run `composer update --no-dev` to uninstall the testing dependencies.

+### New Master for Shoppingcart

+This is the new master of the plugin.
+The original master can be found at [Shoppingcart](https://github.com/flaviocopes/grav-plugin-shoppingcart)